jostylr/role-dnd-hybrid/src/data.md

 * Healing kit.
 10 uses.
 Gives double advantage to healing roll
 * Life Points: When reduced to 0 or below, characters is knocked out; bleeding to death if lower than 0 and above -LP max; dead if below that.
-If bleeding to death, t hen the character has 10 rounds to use resist death to get to 0 LP level before dying.
+If bleeding to death, then the character has 10 rounds to use resist death to get to 0 LP level before dying.
 Can use remaining surge points; no automatic failure.
 * Magic Points: 1 MP per power level of spell
 * Surge Points: 1 SP use gives 1d6 roll, 2SP 1d12, 3SP 1d20.
 With 1d20, 1 is